-Students will be required to take four upper-level (3000 or 4000) level courses, not including Bio 4120 (Senior Seminar).
+Students will be required to take five upper-level (3000 or 4000) level courses, not including BIO 4120 (Senior Seminar).
 One of these upper-level courses must be taken from each of the three discipline areas of biology:

 Cellular and Molecular Biology